revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-129. Why does one remove or add nodes in a Hadoop cluster frequently?
+129.Why does one remove or add nodes in a Hadoop cluster frequently?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 In a Hadoop cluster a Manager node will be deployed on a reliable hardware with the high configurations, and the Slave node's will be deployed on commodity hardware.

 </details>